Lilly Singh: YouTube channel and breakthrough (2010–2014)

 In October 2010, Singh started a YouTube channel under the pseudonym "IISuperwomanII".
-Starting out, she had intended to go to graduate school as her parents had requested, but chose to make YouTube videos and decided that she would return to graduate school if her YouTube career did not progress.
+Starting out, she had intended to go to graduate school as her parents had requested, but she instead chose to make YouTube videos and decided that she would return to graduate school if her YouTube career did not progress.
 In December 2011, Singh created a second channel called "SuperwomanVlogs", now titled "Lilly Singh Vlogs", where she chronicles her daily activities and includes behind the scenes footage from her videos.
 She used it as a second channel to upload videos until August 2014, when she began uploading vlogs.
 Singh appeared as a background dancer in the movies Speedy Singhs and Thank You in 2011.
-When Singh acquired 100,000 subscribers in 2012, she applied to YouTube for monetization on her videos.
+When Singh acquired 100,000 subscribers in 2012 she applied to YouTube for monetization on her videos.
 When YouTube accepted, Singh "became more career-minded" and bought her first camera for $699.

 In August 2013, Singh was featured alongside Jassi Sidhu in his Punjabi song Hipshaker.
 She rapped in the song Mauj Ki Malharein, which played in the Bollywood drama Gulaab Gang in August 2014.
 In July of the same year, Singh released a song titled #LEH in a collaboration with her friend, author and rapper Kanwer Singh, who is known by the pseudonym "Humble the Poet".
 In 2014, Singh appeared in a small role in the Canadian production Dr. Cabbie.
 In the same year, she was nominated for a Shorty Award and a Streamy Award.

 In 2015, Singh ranked 8th on Forbes list of World's Top-Earning YouTube Stars.
 In 2016, she was included in Forbes list of world's highest paid YouTubers ranking third and earning a reported $7.5 million.
 In 2018, she was once again ranked on the Forbes list of the world's highest-paid YouTube stars, in tenth place, earning a reported $10.5 million.
 As of February 2022 she has 14.7 million subscribers and over three billion video views.